-What is Olecranon Bursitis?
+What Is Olecranon Bursitis?

 Olecranon bursitis is the most common elbow bursitis.

-Olecranon bursitis is inflammation of the bursa (a small, cushioning sac located where tendons pass over areas of bone around the joints), which lies over the point of your elbow known as you olecranon process.
+Olecranon bursitis is inflammation of the bursa (a small, cushioning sac located where tendons pass over areas of bone around the joints), which lies over the point of your elbow known as the olecranon process.

 More info: What is Bursitis?

-What are Olecranon Bursitis Symptoms?
+What is Olecranon Bursitis Symptoms?

 One or more of the following symptoms may be experienced: